ophub/amlogic-s9xxx-openwrt/README.md

 - `n1-v*-openwrt_*.img`: For Phicomm-N1.
 - `octopus-v*-openwrt_*.img` For Octopus-Planet.

-The ***`s9xxx-v*-openwrt_*.img is the general OpenWrt firmware of amlogic-s9xxx series boxs`*** .
+The ***`s9xxx-v*-openwrt_*.img is the general OpenWrt firmware of all Amlogic-S9xxx series boxs`*** .
 You can write this OpenWrt firmware to the `USB hard disk` to start.
 When writing into EMMC through [s9xxx-install.sh](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/install-program/files/s9xxx-install.sh), `select the name` of the box you own in the menu.

 For more OpenWrt firmware .dtb files are in the [dtb-amlogic](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic) directory.
 You can use the `s9xxx-v*-openwrt_*.img` firmware to install via USB hard disk.
 When writing into EMMC through [s9xxx-install.sh](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/install-program/files/s9xxx-install.sh), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic), and use the S9xxx-Boxs you own.